dvidsilva/ng2forms/README.md

 npm start
 ```

+You can replace `npm install` with yarn if you prefer, a `yarn.lock` file is included.

 The `npm start` command first compiles the application,
 then simultaneously re-compiles and runs the `lite-server`.
 Both the compiler and the server watch for file changes.